 I took one more photo from a different angle, but I only show that picture in the summary at the bottom.
 The father is right behind the reindeer (number 6 pic).

 Apollo, the God of music

-Australia Day celebrations in my area included speeches, music, dancing, plus a fantastic light show.
+Australia Day celebrations included speeches, music, dancing, and a fantastic light show in the city.

 I liked the young lady who talked about the Taliban.

 Apollo is the God of light and music, so I thought the event would be a good chance for me to get a couple of interesting photos.